Application Deadline:November 1

 Dr. Danielle Shallcross (pronouns: she/her/hers) is a supervising psychologist for the Psychiatric Security Review Board (PSRB) and the Dialectical Behavior Therapy (DBT) rotations.
 They are also the lead in the gender affirming consultation team at OSH.
 They received their doctoral degree from Argosy University/Honolulu and completed internship and post-doctoral training at NYU Langone in Brooklyn, NY.
 She brings years of experience as a licensed clinical psychologist and certified alcohol and drug counselor having worked in a variety of settings and a variety of states.
 Her specialties include Addiction Recovery, Co-occurring Disorders, Trauma Recovery, and working with individuals in the LGBTQ+ communities.
 She is EMDR certified and has many years’ experience with DBT.
 She is currently interested and developing a curriculum in Stalking Interventions and Risk Assessment.

 Dr. Molly Shepard (pronouns: she/her/hers) is a supervising psychologist for the Sexual Offending Treatment Program (SOTP) rotation; as an early career professional, she receives tiered supervision from Amie Hvizdak, PsyD.
 Dr. Shepard also co-facilitates Intern Group Supervision and serves as a mentor on the OSH-PIP Research Committee.
 She primarily works for SOTP, conducting Psychosexual Evaluations and Violence Risk Assessments, as well as providing sexual offense-specific treatment to patients in the GEI and civil programs.
 She completed her pre-doctoral internship with OSH-PIP (2019-2020), including the FES, GEI, DBT, and SORA rotations.
 She graduated from Palo Alto University with an emphasis in Forensic Psychology.
-Her clinical and research interests involve sexual and violence risk mitigation, sexual offense-specific treatment, personality functioning, trauma-informed care, systems issues, and supervision.
+Her clinical and research interests involve sexual and violence risk mitigation, sexual offense-specific treatment, personality functioning, trauma-informed care, systems issues, culture/diversity, and supervision.